-- 26. NHS boards must be able to demonstrate that they are delivering effective services for patients and their carers and achieving value for money.
-Working in partnership with other organisations, including councils and the voluntary sector, will help the health service to meet its strategic objectives and to address local needs. - 27.
+- 28. NHS boards must be able to demonstrate that they are delivering effective services for patients and their carers and achieving value for money.
+Working in partnership with other organisations, including councils and the voluntary sector, will help the health service to meet its strategic objectives and to address local needs. - 29.
 Delivering for Health (2005) introduced Community Health Partnerships (CHPs) as the main vehicle for improving health services at a local level.
 The Scottish Executive introduced CHPs from 1 April 2005, although some NHS boards have taken this further and developed Community Health and Care Partnerships (CHCPs).
 There are different CHP models in place throughout Scotland but they primarily provide a focus for integration between primary care, specialist services and social care.
 CHPs have a central role in delivering the Joint Future Agenda, in partnership with local authorities and the voluntary sector.
-Although local arrangements for CHPs/CHCPs vary across Scotland, there is scope for significant amounts of public funds to be managed through partnerships. - 28.
+Although local arrangements for CHPs/CHCPs vary across Scotland, there is scope for significant amounts of public funds to be managed through partnerships. - 30.
 In Better Health, Better Care (2007), the Cabinet Secretary for Health and Wellbeing emphasised the need to work in a coordinated way across Government to develop patient care, and community and public services.
-The health service must work together with its partners to place the patient at the heart of everything it does and integrate care to realises efficiencies and ensure it achieves the highest standards of quality and safety. - 29.
-The recent move to an outcome-based approach, through the development of Single Outcome Agreements (SOAs) for local government, commits councils to delivering outcomes that they cannot achieve alone.
-This increases the focus on effective partnership working and community planning between public sector bodies and other local service providers.
-From April 2009 the Scottish Government plans that all 32 SOAs will be formally agreed between central government, councils and their community planning partners.
+The health service must work together with its partners to place the patient at the heart of everything it does and integrate care to realise efficiencies and ensure it achieves the highest standards of quality and safety.
+The Scottish Government is currently developing a new Healthcare Quality Strategy which it aims to publish later in 2009. - 31.
+The outcome-based approach, through the development of Single Outcome Agreements (SOAs) commits partners to delivering outcomes that they cannot achieve alone.
+This increases the focus on effective partnership working and community planning between public sector bodies and local service providers.
+From April 2009, all 32 SOAs are to be formally agreed between central government, councils and their community planning partners for the period 2009-2011. - 32.
+Community planning partners, including the NHS, are required to sign up to the whole SOA, rather than just parts of it.
+This includes a commitment to reviewing their existing structures, processes and deployment of resources so that they support the delivery of outcomes in all possible ways compatible with their duties and responsibilities.
 These changes have been accompanied by the removal of ringfenced funding arrangements from local authorities.
-This increases the flexibility available to these bodies, but it also increases the need to ensure that there are very clear funding agreements or budget alignments in place within partnerships. - 30.
-Partnership working between NHS and the private sector is a feature of the delivery of healthcare services in England, in the form of Independent Sector Treatment Centres (ISTCs).
+This increases the flexibility available to these bodies, but it also increases the need to ensure that there are very clear funding agreements or budget alignments in place within partnerships.

+33. Partnership working between the NHS and the private sector is a feature of the delivery of healthcare services in England, in the form of Independent Sector Treatment Centres (ISTCs).
 The NHS in Scotland has used private hospitals in a bid to meet waiting times for individual health boards.